nicoyuste/BlurView/README.md

 Download the code and add `BLRView` and `UIImage+ImageEffects` to you code.
 You also will need the `UIDevice+Hardware` Category added to this repo as submodule.

-Other way is to add this repo as a submodule of yours which I recommend.

 ##Use

 - 1. Create de `BLRView` as a normal `UIView`.